We're looking for submissions

 How to apply:

-Submissions and enquiries can be sent to [email protected] with the subject line: Open Lab Submission.
-If you’d like to talk about your application over the phone, or if you have any access requirements, please email us to set up a time for a call.
+If you’d like to talk about your application over the phone, or if you have any access requirements, please email Creative Learning to set up a time for a call.

-Interviews for shortlisted artists will be held late January 2021.
+Interviews for shortlisted artists will be held on the 11 and 12 of May 2021.
 We will not be able to interview all applicants but will provide feedback upon request for every application that we receive.
-If you are not selected for this round of Open Labs, we may encourage you to apply for the second round as part of the feedback process.

 We will make our decisions based on: